Conformal geometry of the supercotangent and spinor bundles: Outlook

 We present open questions on the constructions of the spinor bundle and of the Lie derivatives of spinors, as they are performed in this paper.
 Afterwards, we put forward the conformally equivariant quantization of the supercotangent bundles as a natural continuation of the present work.
 This is the purpose of a paper in preparation, and is already partly developed in~\cite{Mic09}.

 The supercotangent bundle $\cM$ of a pseudo-Riemannian manifold $(M,g)$ possesses a canonical symplectic form $\om$, as proved by Rothstein \cite{Rot90}.
 Upon topological conditions on~$M$, we have been able to perform the geometric quantization of $(\cM,\om)$, and, thereby, to construct the spinor bundle of $M$ as well as the covariant derivative and the Lie derivative of spinors.
 These three objects exist as soon as $M$ admits a spin structure.
-We have proved that we need stronger hypotheses on $(M,g)$ to apply geometric quantization to $(\cM,\om)$, at least for $g$ a Riemannian metric.
-It would be nice to weaken those hypotheses in order that they precisely coincide with the existence of a spin structure on $M$.
+We have proved that we need stronger hypothesis on $(M,g)$ to apply geometric quantization to $(\cM,\om)$, at least for $g$ a Riemannian metric.
+It would be nice to weaken those hypothesis in order that they precisely coincide with the existence of a spin structure on $M$.
 This would probably require a generalization of the notion of polarization, as, for example, that of higher polarization proposed in the framework of Group Approach to Quantization \cite{AGM98}.

 Finding a Hamiltonian lift of the vector fields of $M$ to its supercotangent bundle has proved to be non trivial.
 That is not surprising, by means of geometric quantization, such a lift corresponds indeed to a Lie derivative of spinors.
-In particular, the lift that we have chosen is quantized as Lie derivative of spinors of Kosmann, defined on the Lie subalgebra $\conf(M,g)$ of $\Vect(M)$.
-Exists there other Hamiltonian lifts, i.e$.$ other Lie derivatives of spinors than Kosmann's?
+In particular, the lift that we have chosen is quantized as the Lie derivative of spinors of Kosmann, defined on the Lie subalgebra $\conf(M,g)$ of $\Vect(M)$.
+Do there exist other Hamiltonian lifts, i.e$.$ other Lie derivatives of spinors than Kosmann's?
 On which Lie subalgebras of vector fields are they defined?
-What geometrical object play the role of the odd $1$-form $\b$?
+What geometrical object plays the role of the odd $1$-form $\b$?